-C.4.13 D.4.14The Athlete shall pour the minimum Suitable Volume of Urine for Analysis into the B bottle or container (to a minimum of 30 mL), and then pour the remainder of the urine into the A bottle or container (to a minimum of 60 mL).
+- D.4.14 The Athlete shall pour the minimum Suitable Volume C.4.13 of Urine for Analysis into the B bottle or container (to a minimum of 30 mL), and then pour the remainder of the urine into the A bottle (to a minimum of 60 mL).
 The Suitable Volume of Urine for Analysis shall be viewed as an absolute minimum.
-If more than the minimum Suitable Volume of Urine for Analysis has been provided, the DCO shall ensure that the Athlete fills the A bottleor container to capacity as per the recommendation of the equipment manufacturer.
-Should there still be urine remaining, the DCO shall ensure that the Athlete fills the B bottleor container to capacity as per the recommendation of the equipment manufacturer.
-TheDCO shall instruct the Athlete to ensure that a small amount of urine is left in the collection vessel, explaining that this is to enable the DCO to test that the in accordance with Article D.4.16Annex C.4.15.
+If more than the minimum Suitable Volume of Urine for Analysis has been provided, the DCO shall ensure that the Athlete fills the A bottle or container to capacity as per the recommendation of the equipment manufacturer.
+Should there still be urine remaining, the DCO shall ensure that the Athlete fills the B bottle_or container to capacity as per the recommendation of the equipment manufacturer.
+The DCO shall instruct the Athlete to ensure that a small amount of urine is left in the collection vessel, explaining that this is to enable the DCO to test thatthe residual urine in accordance with Article DC.4.164.15. - C.4.14 D.4.15 The Athlete shall then seal the A and B bottles or containers as directed by the DCO.
+The DCO shall check, in full view of the Athlete, that the bottles or containers have been properly sealed. - C.4.15 D.4.16 The DCO shall test the residual urine in the collection vessel to determine if the Sample has a Suitable Specific Gravity for Analysis.
+If the DCO's field reading indicates that the Sample does not have a Suitable Specific Gravity for Analysis, then the DCO shall follow Annex GF (Urine Samples that do not meet the requirement for Suitable Specific Gravity for Analysis). - C.4.16 D.4.17 Urine should only be discarded when both the A and B bottles or containers have been filled to capacity in accordance with Article D.4.14sealed and the residual urine has been tested in accordance with Article DC.4.164.15.

-- C.4.14 D.4.15 The Athlete shall then seal the A and B bottlesor containers as directed by the DCO.
-The DCO shall check, in full view of the Athlete, that the bottlesor containers have been properly sealed. - C.4.15 D.4.16 The DCO shall test the residual urine in the collection vessel to determine if the Sample has a Suitable Specific Gravity for Analysis.
-If the DCO's field reading indicates that the Sample does not have a Suitable Specific Gravity for Analysis, then the DCO shall follow Annex G (F Urine Samples that do not meet the requirement for Suitable Specific Gravity for Analysis). - C.4.16 D.4.17 Urine should only be discarded when both the A and B bottles or containers have been filled to capacity in accordance with Article D.4.14 sealed and the residual urine has been tested in accordance with Article D.4.16 Annex C.4.15. - C.4.17 D.4.18 The Athlete shall be given the option of witnessing the discarding of any residual urine that will not be sent for analysis.
+C.4.17 D.4.18 The Athlete shall be given the option of witnessing the discarding of any residual urine that will not be sent for analysis.

-Annex E - Collection of Blood Samples ANNEX D - COLLECTION OF BLOOD SAMPLES
+Annex ED - Collection of Blood Samples

-D.1.
-E.1 Objective
+D.1 E.1 Objective